Skip to content

 School Librarian

-There are many stories about all kinds of sports, but why not use this month of Non-Fiction November and the Football World Cup as a motivator to explore information books on sport and more specifically football, both which are fantastic ways to entice children into reading for pleasure.
+There are many stories about all kinds of sports and many of these non-fiction books provide a brilliant way in to reading.
+In your library, you could consider leveraging calendar moments like Non-Fiction November or major sporting moments like the Football World Cup as a motivator to explore information books on sport and more specifically football, both which are fantastic ways to entice children into reading for pleasure.

 At the National Literacy Trust there is a whole team dedicated to encouraging children's literacy through their love of sport.
 Find out more about their work and access free sports and literacy-related resources.